tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-java-training-day-4.md

 RuntimeException , logic or data validateion error that should have been found and fixed during development

-Exception, run-time problems like a file that can&#8217;t be found or a network problem
+Exception, run-time problems like a file that can't be found or a network problem

 A program can catch exceptions by using a combination of the try, catch, and finally blocks.